GoogleCloudPlatform/flink-on-k8s-operator/docs/user_guide.md

 that stores the changed spec.
 ControllerRevisions can be used to check the editing history.
 * If update is triggered while the cluster is running, all components are re-created after terminated.
 If update is triggered in terminated state, all components are re-created as well.
+* When job is to be updated, the Flink operator will restore the job from the latest savepoint available
+- `savepointLocation` or `fromSavepoint` in job status.
+If those are not available, the job is restarted from the beginning.

 For example, you can create [wordcount job v1.9.2](../examples/update/wordcount-1.9.2.yaml) and update it to [wordcount job v1.9.3](../examples/update/wordcount-1.9.3.yaml) like this.